Authored by the expert who managed and guided the team behind the Colombia Property Pack

 What's the 12-month outlook for demand in Colombia in 2026?

-As of early 2026, the 12-month demand outlook for residential property in Colombia is mildly positive, with new housing sales projected to grow around 11% through the year as financing conditions gradually ease and buyer confidence slowly returns after the 2023-2024 slowdown.
+As of 2026, the 12-month demand outlook for residential property in Colombia is mildly positive, but still very sensitive to mortgage rates and buyer confidence.

 By the way, we also have an update regarding price forecasts in Colombia.

-What's the 3 to 5 year outlook for housing in Colombia in 2026?
+What's the 3-5 year outlook for housing in Colombia in 2026?

 Are demographics or other trends pushing prices up in Colombia in 2026?